 SEO is my job.
 It’s my passion.
 I’m a search nerd and coding geek.
 So, pardon me for a tad bit of irritation when people write about it, and it’s obvious they don’t actually practice it.
 When the information is wrong, I get pissy.
 Especially when we’re compared to drug dealers, like we are at the bottom of an NYT article.

 “This is a group of people who will analyze this change, come back with a new strategy on Tuesday and be ranking by Thursday,” he said.
 “It’s kind of like what happens when drug dealers get busted.
 They don’t find new jobs.
 They switch corners.”

 I beg your pardon?
 You wanna say that again?

 -But whatever.
 I could go on – I probably did go on too long –, but the way optimization is perceived as an industry is something I feel strongly about.
 Rest assured, I’ll be keeping an eye on what else The Globe and Mail has to say about handling SEO with care.

-My question to you is how do you feel about SEO being in the mainstream news and what these national newspapers are saying about it?
+My question to you is how do you feel about writing about SEO and finding out it’s in the mainstream news and what these national newspapers are saying about it?
 Am I being too sensitive, or do you share the irritation/frustration?
 Share your thoughts and comments!